How is the real estate market doing in Northbrook, IL?

-During June 2022 the real estate market in Northbrook consisted of 98.8% Traditional homes sales.
-That is an increase over May 2022 of 1% and a decrease over June 2021 of 0.1%.
+During August 2023 the real estate market in Northbrook consisted of 99.4% Traditional homes sales.
+That is inline with July 2023 and an increase over August 2022 of 0.4%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Northbrook, IL going up or down and by how much?

-On average, sold home prices in Northbrook, IL have depreciated (fallen) -2.21% when comparing June 2022 to June 2021 (year over year).
-On average, sold home prices in Northbrook, IL have depreciated (fallen) -1.48% when comparing June 2022 to May 2022 (month over month).
+On average, sold home prices in Northbrook, IL have depreciated (fallen) -6.75% when comparing August 2023 to August 2022 (year over year).
+On average, sold home prices in Northbrook, IL have appreciated (risen) 0.68% when comparing August 2023 to July 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.